thoughtbot/ruby-science/book/code_smells/long_method.md

 * Methods with a flog score of 10 or higher may be too long.

-You can watch out for long methods as you write them, but finding existing methods is easiest with tools like flog:
+You can watch out for long methods as you write them, but finding existing methods is easiest with tools like Code Climate, which automatically identifies "Complex method"s in its "Smells" tab.

-    % flog app lib
-        72.9: flog total
-         5.6: flog/method average

-        15.7: QuestionsController#create       app/controllers/questions_controller.rb:9
-        11.7: QuestionsController#new          app/controllers/questions_controller.rb:2
-        11.0: Question#none
-         8.1: SurveysController#create         app/controllers/surveys_controller.rb:6

-Methods with higher scores are more complicated.
-Anything with a score higher than 10 is worth looking at, but flog will only help you find potential trouble spots; use your own judgement when refactoring.

 ### Example

-For an example of a Long Method, let's take a look at the highest scored method from flog, `QuestionsController#create`:
+For an example of a Long Method, let's take a look at a complex method, `QuestionsController#create`:

 ```` ruby
 def create